analysiscenter/batchflow/docs/intro/images_batch.rst

 .. note:: All actions written in this way can be applied with given probability to every image.
 To achieve this, pass parameter ``p`` to an action, like ``flip(mode='lr', p=0.5)``

-.. note:: These actions are performed each in one thread for all batch.
-Please note that you can't pass ``S`` named expression as an argument (because one transformation is applied to every choozen image).
+.. note:: These actions are performed once for all batch.
+Please note that you can't pass ``P(R())`` named expression as an argument.

 Assembling after parallel execution
 -----------------------------------

-To assemble images after parallel execution you can use :meth:`~dataset.Batch._assemble` method (which invokes :meth:`~dataset.ImagesBatch._assemble_component`).

-.. note:: Note that if images have different shapes after an action then there are two ways to tackle it:
+ote that if images have different shapes after an action then there are two ways to tackle it:

   1. Do nothing.
 Then images will be stored in `np.ndarray` with `dtype=object`.
   2. Pass `preserve_shape=True` to an action which changes the shape of an image.
 Then image is cropped from the left upper corner (unless action has `origin` parameter, see more in :ref:`Actions`).

 Cropping to patches
 -------------------------

 If you have a very big image then you can compose little patches from it.
-See :meth:`~dataset.ImagesBatch._crop_to_patches_` and tutorial for more details.
+See :meth:`split_to_patches <dataset.ImagesBatch.split_to_patches>` and tutorial for more details.